Current business interests:

 Through his volunteer work, Kayvan became an active member of a growing network of devoted patients, caregivers and medical cannabis business professionals.
 He soon realized that in addition to the benefits medical cannabis offers to patients, an incredible support system was developing as well.
 Through this support system, Kayvan met his future business partners for his local businesses, Sexy Pizza, Denver Relief, Denver Relief Consulting, DRx, Sexpot Comedy and Birdy. magazine.
 He also works with the city of Denver to produce progressive art events such as art&.

-One year after opening Sexy Pizza, Kayvan co-founded and became Operations Manager at Denver Relief, which is now the longest continually operating dispensary in Denver and the second oldest in Colorado.
-Denver Relief takes to the industry a unique approach that encourages a change in the perception of cannabis in an effort to help normalize the industry and integrate seamlessly into our communities.
-Denver Relief has remained vocal and has received as much media attention as any dispensary in the U.S., solely to drive that message.
+One year after opening Sexy Pizza, Kayvan co-founded and became Operations Manager at Denver Relief, which was the oldest cannabis business in Colorado at the time of its sale to Willie Nelson’s brand Willie’s Reserve and Terrapin Care Station.
+Denver Relief brought to the industry a unique approach that encouraged a change in the perception of cannabis in an effort to help normalize the industry and integrate seamlessly into communities.
+Denver Relief always remained vocal and has received as much media attention as any dispensary in the U.S., solely to drive that message.

 Kayvan is a founding board member of the Medical Marijuana Assistance Program of America and currently serves in the same role for the Colorado Youth Symphony Orchestra.
 He has also been a “big brother” mentor for Denver Kids Inc. since 2007, and has been guiding his three current kids since 2009.
 Kayvan has also been appointed guardian of these children upon the passing of their adoptive mother who is currently in her 80’s.

+Kayvan is also a strong advocate for policy reform related to housing and homelessness, working with a coalition of diverse entities (Alternative Solutions Advocacy Project) to engage in a dialogue with all stakeholders in an effort to find solutions to this growing problem in Denver and nationwide.
 Kayvan was also a candidate for one of Denver City Council’s two at-large seats in 2015 and was unsuccessful in that bid, but operated a campaign that was largely noticed and unique in its approach and ability to reach otherwise disengaged voters.
+Kayvan is contemplating a try again for Denver municipal office in 2019.